chsshong/final-capstone/README.md

 Suicide is preventable yet sadly, it is the second-leading cause of death for post-9/11 veterans.

-To inform the magnitude of this issue and bring awareness of the problems facing in the military organization, I will be performing an analysis of the national veteran suicide data (from 2001-2019) published by the department of veteran affairs.
+To inform the magnitude of this issue and bring awareness, I will be performing an analysis of the national veteran suicide data (from 2001-2019) published by the department of veteran affairs.

 ## Data Cleaning